josehpena/squares/notes.md

 # Should return true when the number 4 is passed in the parameter.
 OK

 # Should return true when the number 25 is passed in the parameter.
-Working on
+OK